top of page

 The Yayasan AMIR Trust Schools Programme was conceived as a long-term commitment to improve accessibility to quality education in public schools, through a Public-Private Partnership with the Ministry of Education Malaysia.

 At its launch in December 2010, ten schools, five in Johor and five in Sarawak, were selected to form the First Cohort of Trust Schools (First Cohort).
 They were chosen to provide a good representation of Malaysian schools; comprising both Primary and Secondary, vernacular and multi-racial schools, and located in urban as well as rural areas.
+To date, the Programme has reached 94 schools in 13 states and 34 districts impacting more than 6,000 teachers and 164,000 students across Malaysia.

+After 14 years, the Trust Schools have matured, with positive changes taking root and flourishing.
 It was important from early on that we recognise and respect the fact that each school faced individual circumstances that resulted in different priorities.
 This then was certainly not a case of applying a ‘one size fits all’ solution.
 In this, we were fortunate to still be united by a common vision to deliver an ever-higher quality of education for all students.

 While all parties have a role to play in the Trust Schools Programme, the stars of the change these schools are beginning to see must surely be the teachers themselves.
 With strong leadership and high levels of commitment, these teachers are fast dispelling stereotypes of limitations in our schools.
-Instead they have started to prove just how lively and productive learning can be in any Malaysian school.
+Instead, they have started to prove just how lively and productive learning can be in any Malaysian school.
 Time, God willing, will show that this translates to more capable and successful individuals.

-Yayasan AMIR is grateful to Khazanah Nasional Berhad for making the Trust Schools Programme possible through its support.
-It is our sincere hope that the transformation planned for these First Cohort schools will not only accelerate to fruition, but that their successes will trigger wider support for, and adoption of the Trust Schools Programme.
-The beneficiaries are after all, the future generation of Malaysians.
+Yayasan AMIR is grateful to Khazanah Nasional Berhad and all our esteemed sponsors for making the Trust Schools Programme possible through their continuous support.
+It is our sincere hope that the transformation works done in these schools will not only accelerate to fruition, but that their successes will trigger wider support for, and adoption of the culture of excellence being nurtured in the Trust Schools Programme.

 RAJA TAN SRI DATO’ SERI ARSHAD BIN RAJA TUN UDA